 It isn't intimidating though, so don't stop reading!
 Despite the rising time (like any bread), the naan bakes up so quickly, it's amazing.
 And, it really lends an authentic air to any Indian dish.
-A special Indian dish just in time to celebrate a very special day on Friday (sorry - you'll have to check back!).
+A special Indian dish just in time to celebrate a very special day on Friday.

 Until the next time my oven is on...

 Welcome!
 I'm Dani (aka the Growing Foodie), just a girl balancing her career and passion for all things edible in NYC.
 I hope you'll join me in my adventures in life, through food.
 (Click for More)

 Powered by Blogger.